OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/path.md

       --instance=VALUE       Name of the instance to use --cacheDirectory=VALUE Directory to use for temporary files and cachin- g, e.g. downloaded packages.
-This data in this directory can be removed when the Octopus server is not running.
+The data in this directory can be removed when the Octopus server is not running.
 This directory should not be shared between nodes.